mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 But fortunately, they did, and it worked out.

+Review existing contracts that say what happens in a sale (look for terms like "transfer" or "notice").

 ### Assume from the start that nothing written is private

 Everything goes to the new buyer, including emails and agenda.
 My wife was employee #1 and our of 200 email threads, there were two inappropriate jokes in emails.

-- Review existing contracts that say what happens in a sale (look for terms like "transfer" or "notice").
-- Be more transparent from the start of the company to the team that an acquisition is possible and defer the actual acquisition announcement until it's close to closing.
-  - Jason Cohen talked about this in interview
-- Define explicitly how to compensate for customers who buy before closing and request a refund after closing
-- Define who pays for ads around closing time.
-- Pending payouts and accounts receivable should default to seller.

 ### Think through the closing ahead of time

 - Define explicitly how things work around the borders of the closing
+  - How do you split bills for services that straddle the closing (e.g., a monthly bill that's charged a week after closing)?
+  - What happens to funds in sales platform accounts that haven't yet transferred to the bank?
+  - Who pays back customers who purchase before closing but request a refund after closing?
   - Who receives revenue from sales on closing day?
   - Who pays employees for work on closing day?
   - Who receives pending payouts from orders before closing?